-The Board and management assess, at each reporting date, whether there is any objective evidence that a financial asset or a group of financial assets is impaired.
-A financial asset or a group of financial assets is deemed to be impaired if, and only if, there is objective evidence of impairment as a result of one or more events that have occurred after the initial recognition of the asset (an 'incurred loss event') and that loss event (or events) has an impact on the estimated future cash flows of the financial asset or the group of financial assets that can be reliably estimated.
+The Board and management assess, at each reporting date, whether a financial asset or a group of financial assets is impaired.
+A financial asset or a group of financial assets is impaired when one or more events that have a detrimental impact on the estimated cash flows of the financial asset have occurred.
+The amount of the impairment loss is the difference between the contractual cash flows due in relation to the financial asset or a group of financial assets and the cash flows that the Fund expects to receive, discounted at an approximation of the original effective interest rate.